 The current forecast for operations managers is as good as it gets.
-According to the U.S. Department of Labor, job prospects in this field are expected to increase an astonishing 65 percent through the year 2018.
-According to the Project Management Institute®, the number of project management jobs in the healthcare industry alone will grow a staggering 30 percent by 2020.
+According to the U.S. Department of Labor, job prospects in this field are expected to increase 65% through the year 2018.
+According to the Project Management Institute®, the number of project management jobs in the healthcare industry alone will grow a staggering 30% by 2020.
 Anticipated earnings can reach upward of $130,000 a year, according to the U.S. Department of Labor.

 In terms of employability and advancement opportunities for project management programs graduates, it comes as no surprise that those with the highest levels of education rise higher, faster.
 Proficiency in analytical and problem-solving skills is particularly in demand right now.
 If that becomes your niche, your job application will likely receive even greater interest.

 What sorts of positions will you apply for?
 There's quite a range: operations manager, process improvement manager, inventory manager, quality assurance manager, purchasing manager, supply chain manager, branch manager, operations planner, project manager, project director, program manager, among many others.